Not sure where to begin? Connect with a peer!

 Michael Rada

-I am edicated to Wellness and Balance through Hot Yoga Practice & Spiritual Guidance.
+I am dedicated to Wellness and Balance through Hot Yoga Practice & Spiritual Guidance.

 Email Michael